Leadership Coaching: Overturn Leadership Liabilities

 Anderson and Adams describe another way leaders display their dislike for people: being a poor team player.
 Unwilling to engage others, they rather work independently, keeping information to themselves.
 Withholding support may also be a way of avoiding contact, but it is a liability that handicaps the organization.

 Pride plays a role in leaders who always believe they are right.
-The team’s position is not as important as that of the ego-driven leader who is never wrong.
+The team’s position is not as important as the ego-driven leader, who is never wrong.
 This throws up walls that block teamwork and, thus, success.
-Employees have no tolerance for this kind of mindset and will express it with their feet.
+Employees have no tolerance for this mindset and will express it with their feet.

 When People are Devalued